 Redang Island is a mix of pleasant resorts and pristine, white sand beaches.
 It makes for the perfect relaxing getaway and best tourist place in Malaysia.

-The main beach is Pasir Panjang and, located on the east side of the island, it is one of the popular holiday places in Malaysia for those visiting the east of the country.
-Note there is a 5RM fee to enter the island, applicable to everyone who visits.
+The main beach is Pasir Panjang (or Long Beach) and, located on the east side of the island, it is one of the popular holiday places in Malaysia for those visiting the east of the country.

-While there’s not a whole lot to see nor is there a big nightlife scene like some other islands in Malaysia, this is still a great island to visit for a calm stay and for cheap, beautiful and easy snorkeling.
+While there’s not a whole lot to see if you aren’t a nature lover nor is there a big nightlife scene like some other islands in Malaysia, this is still a great island to visit for a calm stay and for cheap, beautiful and easy snorkeling.

 Getting to Redang Island: You can get there by plane or boat.
 Several flights leave daily from Kuala Lumpur.